 Symptoms of arthritis

-Arthritis affects people in different ways and each type of arthritis will have specific symptoms.
-However, common symptoms across the many types of arthritis are:
+Arthritis affects people in different ways and each condition will have specific symptoms.
+However, common symptoms are:

 - swelling in a joint